Tl;dr: A summary of British startup financials

 Huddle is an enterprise content collaboration company that builds network for secure cross-organization collaboration in the cloud.

-Huddle has long been one of the more successful startups founder way back in 2006.
+Huddle has long been one of the more successful British startups founded way back in 2006.
 They raised $89.2m in total with the last round being late 2014 when they raised $51m led by UK VC Zouk Capital.

 Their financials are filed till year end 31 December, 2014.
 The 2015 numbers will be out around July 2016.
 Fortunately, Huddle actually makes some revenue and has no exemption, but interestingly no profit yet!